OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

 |:--:|
 |Figure 8: A minimal workflow calling `FileInfo` on a single file.|

 - All nodes are still marked red, since we are missing an actual input file.
-Double-click the Input File node and select **Browse**.
+Double-click the File Importer node and select **Browse**.
 In the file system browser [select](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Tutorials/Example_Data/Introduction/datasets/tiny/velos005614.mzML) {path}`Example_Data,Introduction,datasets,tiny,velos005614.mzML` and click **Open**.
 Afterwards close the dialog by clicking **Ok**.

 ```{note}
 Make sure to use the “tiny” version this time, not “small”, for the sake of faster workflow execution.
 ```
-- The **Input File** node and the **FileInfo** node should now have switched to yellow, but the **Output Folder** node is still red.
+- The **File Importer** node and the **FileInfo** node should now have switched to yellow, but the **Output Folder** node is still red.
   Double-click on the **Output Folder** node and click on **Browse** to select an output directory for the generated data.
 - Great!
 Your first workflow is now ready to be run.
 Press <kbd>&uarr;</kbd> + <kbd>F7</kbd> (shift key + F7; or the button with multiple green triangles in the KNIME Toolbar) to execute the complete workflow.
 You can also right click